Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Identify Your Scaling Keywords

-By day 61, you should have 3–7 keywords where your ACoS is at or below your target and your ranking is improving.
+By day 61, you should have 3–7 keywords where your ACOS is at or below your target and your ranking is improving.
 These are your scaling keywords.
 Increase budget aggressively on campaigns targeting these terms.

-The logic: a keyword converting below your ACoS target is subsidized growth.
-Every additional sale from that keyword improves organic ranking, which drives more organic sales, which reduces your TACoS.
+The logic: a keyword converting below your ACOS target is subsidized growth.
+Every additional sale from that keyword improves organic ranking, which drives more organic sales, which reduces your TACOS.
 This flywheel compounds.
 Feed it.

 Launch Sponsored Display Retargeting

-Your retargeting audiences are your warmest traffic — people who already found you and expressed interest.
+Your retargeting audiences are your warmest traffic — readers who already found you and expressed interest.
 Retargeting conversions typically run 2–3x higher than cold traffic.
 After 60 days of driving traffic, you have something worth retargeting.

 Set Your Post-Launch Baseline